mikeburg/ranger-playa-ops/INSTALL.md

 ### Setup, Build, And Start the Docker Clubhouse stack.

-1. As rangers in the rangers-playa-ops directory, copy ./configs/rangers.env to ./rangers.env
+1. As rangers in the ranger-playa-ops directory, copy ./configs/rangers.env to ./rangers.env

 2. Edit ./.rangers.env and set the AWS SES credentials, and JWT  token.
 The JWT token can set using the Fargate production value, or have a Tech Ninja generate a new one using the `php artisan jwt:secret` command in working API deployment.